interactiveBrick/mini-interactive-cube/README.md

 ### Example

-So if you want to turn on pixel 11 on the left side (side #3) you would adress the pixel by calculating `side * 16 + pixel`, so 3 * 16 + 11, so we want to enable pixel 59
+So if you want to turn on pixel #11 on the left side (side #3) you would adress the pixel by calculating `side * 16 + pixel`, so 3 * 16 + 11, so we want to enable pixel 59

-In the OSC message `/cubeNNNN/leds` that would be the third bit (value 4) of the 7th byte: `/cubeNNNN/leds 0 0 0 0 0 0 4 0 0 0 0 0`
+In the OSC message `/cubeNNNN/leds` that would be the fourth bit (value 8) of the 7th byte: `/cubeNNNN/leds 0 0 0 0 0 0 8 0 0 0 0 0`